 Why Do You Need To Protect Your Sprinkler System From Cold?

-Cracks in sprinkler pipes not only wastes water, but they can also cause low spots and sinkholes in your yard.
+Cracks in sprinkler pipes not only waste water but can also cause low spots and sinkholes in your yard.
 Left unchecked, small cracks can grow into large breaks that turn into underground leaks.
 These leaks may even run back to your home’s foundation wall.
 Constant thawing and freezing place pressure on your sprinkler system, but failing to drain the water each winter can cause your sprinkler parts to fail.

 Protecting Above Ground Sprinkler Components